LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 ---
 ## Objectives <a name="objectives"></a>
 The analysis in this repository is looking into the customer's buying behaviour as well as their locations.
+Three different approaches to segment customers is presented: Customer Segmentation, RFM Analysis and K-Means Clustering.
 By doing so a few quesions will be answered:

 - **Demographic relationship between customers**